jgpwieder/Back-End-Developer-Trials/readme.md

-This invoice generator script to run on a Linux virtual machine.
+This is the invoice generator script to run on a Ubuntu virtual machine.

-It generates 10 invoices every 3 houts to the custumers defined on the custumer.xlsx file, and ends after 24 hours of operations.
+It generates 10 invoices every 3 hours to the customers defined on the custumer.xlsx file and ends after 24 hours of operation.

 Steps:
 1) Install dependencies on requirements.txt: